juicedata/juicefs/docs/en/development/contributing_guide.md

 ---
 title: Contributing Guide
 sidebar_position: 1
 description: JuiceFS is open source software and the code is contributed and maintained by developers worldwide.
-Please refer to this article for participating.
+Learn how to participate in this article.
 ---

 ## Guidelines

-- Before starting work on a feature or bug fix, please search GitHub or reach out to us via GitHub, Slack etc. The purpose of this step is make sure no one else is already working on it and we'll ask you to open a GitHub issue if necessary.
+- Before starting work on a feature or bug fix, search GitHub or reach out to us via GitHub or Slack, make sure no one else is already working on it and we'll ask you to open a GitHub issue if necessary.
-- We will use the GitHub issue to discuss the feature and come to agreement.
-This is to prevent your time being wasted, as well as ours.
+- Before contributing, use the GitHub issue to discuss the feature and reach an agreement with the core developers.
-- If it is a major feature update, we highly recommend you also write a design document to help the community understand your motivation and solution.
+- For major feature updates, write a design document to help the community understand your motivation and solution.
-- A good way to find a project properly sized for a first time contributor is to search for open issues with the label ["kind/good-first-issue"](https://github.com/juicedata/juicefs/labels/kind%2Fgood-first-issue) or ["kind/help-wanted"](https://github.com/juicedata/juicefs/labels/kind%2Fhelp-wanted).
+- Find issues with the label ["kind/good-first-issue"](https://github.com/juicedata/juicefs/labels/kind%2Fgood-first-issue) or ["kind/help-wanted"](https://github.com/juicedata/juicefs/labels/kind%2Fhelp-wanted).

 ## Coding Style

 - We're following ["Effective Go"](https://go.dev/doc/effective_go) and ["Go Code Review Comments"](https://github.com/golang/go/wiki/CodeReviewComments).
 - Use `go fmt` to format your code before committing.
 You can find information in editor support for Go tools in ["IDEs and Plugins for Go"](https://github.com/golang/go/wiki/IDEsAndTextEditorPlugins).
-- If you see any code which clearly violates the style guide, please fix it and send a pull request.
 - Every new source file must begin with a license header.
 - Install [pre-commit](https://pre-commit.com) and use it to set up a pre-commit hook for static analysis.
 Just run `pre-commit install` in the root of the repo.